DevExpress/devextreme-reactive/packages/dx-react-grid/demos/featured/data-editing.md

 # React Grid Data Editing

-This demo shows the Grid's editing and customization capabilities in the [Controlled mode](../../docs/guides/controlled-and-uncontrolled-modes.md).
-Use this mode when you need to share the Grid's state between other application parts.
-It also allows you to persist the Grid's state and restore it when required.
+This demo shows how to edit and customize the Grid's data in the  [Controlled mode](../../docs/guides/controlled-and-uncontrolled-modes.md).
+You can use this mode to persist, and restore the Grid's state and share it in other parts of the application.

-In this demo, custom data types are displayed using the `DataTypeProvider` plugin.
+This demo uses the `DataTypeProvider` plugin to display custom data types.
 See [Data Formatting](../../docs/guides/data-formatting.md)

 .embedded-demo({ "path": "grid-featured-data-editing/demo", "showThemeSelector": true, "showThemeVariants": true })